The Hibbert family

 In the early 1780s William went to Jamaica, joining his brothers who were partners in their uncle’s slave factorage business in Kingston.
 Slave factors purchased enslaved Africans from the ships an an arranged price and resold them on to the planters.
 The Hibberts also held commercial partnerships and had their own plantations in Jamaica which were worked by enslaved Africans.

-In 1782 William won £20,000 in the Benefit Lottery, the equivalent of almost £2million today and returned to England.
+In 1782 William won £20,000, or a share of that sum, in the Benefit Lottery, the equivalent of almost £2million today and returned to England.
 He became a partner in the Hibbert family’s London partnership, which shipped, insured and distributed commodities from the West Indies.
-He married Elizabeth Greenhalgh in 1784.
+He married Elizabeth Greenhalgh in 1784 and they had eight children.

-William built the original house at Hare Hill, which had ten bedrooms and was used as a hunting lodge.
+William built the original house at Hare Hill, which was used as a hunting lodge.
 Hare Hill became his country estate and his main house was in Clapham Common.

 William left Hare Hill to his son William Tetlow Hibbert on his death in 1844.